DataDog/system-tests/docs/scenarios/parametric_contributing.md

 ### If the methods you need to run your tests are already written

+If it makes sense to add your tests to a file that already exists, great!
+Otherwise make a new test file in `tests/parametric`.

-Make a new test file in `tests/parametric`, copying in the testing code you want to use as a base/guideline (usually the class and and one of the test methods in it).
+Next copy the testing code you want to use as a base/guideline (usually the class (if using a new file) and one of the test methods in it).

 Then: